 Live Action TV

-- Also in "Amy's Choice" the Dream Lord, the creepy villain of the episode is the collection of the Doctors darker side.
-Chillingly, the Doctor figures this out because, in his own words, nobody else hates him that badly (or thoroughly).
+- In "Amy's Choice" the Dream Lord, the creepy villain of the episode is the collection of the Doctor's darker side.
+Chillingly, the Doctor figures this out because, in his own words, "only one person in the universe hates me as much as you do".

 - In "The Waters of Mars," the Doctor finally has enough with the universe screwing him over, and declares that the laws of time are his, and they will obey him as he tries to save a doomed crew of astronauts from a terrible fate.
 The power trip makes him sound like his archnemesis the Master, and he's finally snapped out of it and realizes the horror of what he was becoming when his companion from the episode commits suicide to keep time on the right track.
 He grapples with the temptation again in the following episode, but overcomes his demons by sacrificing his current life and triggering a regeneration to save the life of a friend instead of saving himself.

-- Willow in Buffy the Vampire Slayer.
-Although the thing that actually horrifies her is more the fact that she seems a bit... you know, gay.
-Turned right around when Willow decides to be a lesbian a few seasons in.
+- Willow Rosenberg.
+Although the thing that actually horrifies her is more the fact that she seems into her, and "skanky".

 - Later episodes seem to have Willow using call-backs to Evil!Willow's mannerisms, particularly when she goes on her Roaring Rampage of Revenge.